Horst Böhme (chemist)

 Horst Böhme, born Johann Friedrich Horst Böhme (30 May 1908 in Bernau bei Berlin – 27 July 1996 in Arolsen) was a German chemist.
 He became an expert on mustard gas.
-During the war, he worked from 1943 at the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry at Berlin-Dahlem.
-After the war, he became a professor of chemistry and a rector of the University of Marburg.
+From 1943 he worked at the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry at Berlin-Dahlem.
+After World War II, he became a professor of chemistry and a rector of the University of Marburg.